-- It only refers to The Treaty of Waitangi, not Te Tiriti o Waitangi. - It requires the Crown to see there is a Treaty issue, then act on it despite the FTA's rules, and be prepared to defend it if challenged. - The Exception only protects "more favourable treatment to Māori" not - a failure to do things the FTA requires (eg not applying intellectual property rules) - or adopting Tiriti and tikanga-based policies that breach the FTA (eg Māori data sovereignty) - Additional conditions apply to the Exception and open the Treaty policy or law to challenge - A dispute would be judged by a panel of foreign trade experts with no Māori rights to participate.
+- It depends on the Crown seeing a Treaty issue, acting on it despite the FTA's rules, and being prepared to defend it if challenged. - It only protects "more favourable treatment to Māori" not - a failure to do things the FTA requires (eg not applying intellectual property rules) - or adopting Tiriti and tikanga-based policies that breach the FTA (eg Māori data sovereignty) - Additional conditions in the Exception open the Tiriti-based policy or law to challenge - A dispute would be judged by a panel of foreign trade experts with no Māori rights to participate.